 With the many universities of Harvard, MIT and Tufts, the Boston population is relatively young and educated, averaging 32 years.
 In addition, slightly more women than men live there.

 Among the religious communities, Christians in the greater Boston area make up the largest proportion with 57 percent.
 Catholics account for almost 30 percent.
 People of the Jewish faith are represented with around 10 percent in the village, 4 percent are Muslims.
-According to Allcitypopulation, 33 percent of the population does not belong to any religious community.
+33 percent of the population does not belong to any religious community.

 The Democrats dominate Boston